Family asking woman to turn herself in, after giving birth to stillborn with toxic level of meth

-HANFORD, California (KGPE) – The family of a woman accused of murder after delivering a stillborn baby with toxic levels of meth in his system spoke out Tuesday.
+HANFORD, California (KSEE) — The family of a woman accused of murder after delivering a stillborn baby with toxic levels of meth in his system spoke out Tuesday.

 Chelsea Becker a 25-year-old Hanford woman is wanted by police and on the run.